loighic/loighic.github.io/_pages/macro/pt1b/supply.md

 The immediate answer to this question that might come to mind is that as the price increases, producers see the opportunity to increase profits by selling more units of the good.
 That isn't correct, however.
 (And for the model that we are developing here, we are assuming that each producer's revenue just covers its costs, including all salaries, and so there aren't any profits.)
 It is actually because, as we discussed in the section on the production possibility frontier, when more and more resources are devoted to the production of a good, the opportunity cost of each additional unit increases.

 Producing wheat is a good example.
 Given the climate, soil, and existing infrastructure, hundreds of millions of bushels of wheat can easily be produced in many parts of the central United States.
 To increase wheat production beyond this baseline amount, producers have to move into areas that are less suited to growing wheat.
 These would be places where, ideally, it would be better to grow other crops.
+Hence, this additional production comes at a higher cost.

-Then, to increase wheat production *even more*, would require growing it in areas that are even more costly, both in terms of growing, harvesting, and shipping the wheat, and in terms of the loss of other crops that this wheat is displacing.
+Increase wheat production *even more* would require growing it in areas that are even more costly, both in terms of growing, harvesting, and shipping the wheat, and in terms of the loss of other crops that this wheat is displacing.

-Hence, the more wheat that is produced the higher the opportunity cost (and consequently, the higher the price) of each additional unit.
+So, the more wheat that is produced, the higher the cost of each additional unit.
 This is why the supply curve slopes upward.

 ##### Factors that change supply